hokiegeek2/arkouda/README.md

 Deployment of Arkouda in containers via orchestration frameworks such as Kubernetes is currently under investigation.

-Dockerfiles for the Arkouda server and client are arkouda-server-docker and arkouda-client-docker, respectively, both of which are located in the project root directory.
+Dockerfiles for the Arkouda server and client are arkouda-server-docker and arkouda-client-docker, respectively, both of which are located in the $PROJECT_HOME/ directory.

 The hokiegeek2 fork [server](https://hub.docker.com/r/hokiegeek2/arkouda-server) and [client](https://hub.docker.com/r/hokiegeek2/arkouda-client) docker images are available on [dockerhub](https://hub.docker.com/).